Four coping techniques for when you feel anxious

 Doing something that you enjoy is a good way of taking your mind off of things.
-I get anxiety over things that may not even happen, and so having things in my life that I enjoy doing reduces the worries that I get.
-You need to find a reasonably stress free activity that requires all your attention and will stop you from thinking about other things.
+I get anxiety over things that may not even happen, and so having things in my life that I enjoy doing reduces the amount I worry.
+You need to find a reasonably stress-free activity that requires all your attention and will stop you from thinking about other things.
 Sitting doing nothing allows my mind to wonder and eventually leads to a panic!

 2. Find a way to get the worries out

 Finding a physical way to get your worries into the open can really help.
 When struggling to revise once, I asked a teacher for any good ideas and they told me to physically imagine the information entering my brain.
 I’ve found that imagining my anxious thoughts physically leaving my brain and floating off into the sky really helps me.
 Of course, this isn’t the only way you can get your worries into the open; I also list my thoughts on a piece of paper, before ripping them up and throwing them away.